Deploy Azure AD-joined virtual machines in Azure Virtual Desktop

 This article will walk you through the process of deploying and accessing Azure Active Directory joined virtual machines in Azure Virtual Desktop.
 Azure AD-joined VMs remove the need to have line-of-sight from the VM to an on-premises or virtualized Active Directory Domain Controller (DC) or to deploy Azure AD Domain services (Azure AD DS).
 In some cases, it can remove the need for a DC entirely, simplifying the deployment and management of the environment.
 These VMs can also be automatically enrolled in Intune for ease of management.

-The following known limitations may affect access to your on-premises or Active Directory domain-joined resources and should be considered when deciding whether Azure AD-joined VMs are right for your environment.
-We currently recommend Azure AD-joined VMs for scenarios where users only need access to cloud-based resources or Azure AD-based authentication.
+The following known limitations may affect access to your on-premises or Active Directory domain-joined resources and you should consider them when deciding whether Azure AD-joined VMs are right for your environment.

 - Azure Virtual Desktop (classic) doesn't support Azure AD-joined VMs.